-Walter Johnson was an assistant leader during Bikecentennial and one of the few black individuals to ride in 1976.
+Walter Johnson was an assistant leader during Bikecentennial (tours across the TransAm Bicycle Trail in the summer of 1976) and one of the few black individuals to ride that year.
 Bikecentennial made him realize that he doesn’t need much except for friendship.
-Walter will be 80 years old in 2016, still rides, and is considered an icon to some of his riding friends because he rode across the country.

 I was 40 years old and had been working for IBM in Philadelphia for 10 years.
 I had been biking as an adult for about four years.

 I had a friend who, when he was in his teens, took the train to Montreal and rode his bike back to Philadelphia.
 I thought that was the most marvelous thing and wished that I could do the same.
 Years later, I read an article about Bikecentennial in Bicycling Magazine.
 Here was my opportunity to take an extended bike tour.
 The article said the government would match grants to help fund the planning of the route.
 I sent in $20 or $25.
 Later, they asked for more money, so I sent more.
 The year before Bikecentennial, I asked my manager at IBM if I could take eight weeks vacation to do the ride.
 He agreed and wrote a letter saying he approved my time off, which was lucky because I didn’t have the same manager in 1976 and my new manager probably would not have let me take that much time off.